chanhosuh/notes-on-crypto/ethereum.md

 The world state is stored on a node as a trie.
 Many of the important data in Ethereum is stored using the trie data structure.
 This includes *storage* for each smart contract, and transaction logs, called *receipts*.
+Ethereum uses a particular form of trie called a *Merkle-Patricia trie*.
+This is a highly efficient data structure that allows *Merkle proofs*.

 ## Account
 Each address maps to an account, which is stateful.
 An account consists of: